 When this happens, the leaves fall off and decay, which leads to an increase in nitrate levels.

 Get ahead of this by doing a bit of light pruning.

 Every time you see dead or dying bits of plant matter, snip them off and remove them from your aquarium.

 3. Clean your filter

-You know all those loose bits of food, plant matter and poop?
+You know all those loose bits of food, plant organic matter and poop?
 Well, they are sucked up and trapped by your filter.